Friday, November 22, 2024

 The population growth in our area is a factor, Tapia added.
 Nonetheless, the numbers tell a grim story.
 New Hope served 534 clients in 2023 who were victims of domestic violence, a 35.6% increase from 2020, while the population of Grant County rose only 4.2% in the same amount of time and Adams County barely 1%.

-In the first half of 2023 alone, Grant County had eight deaths from domestic violence homicides and Adams County had three, according to the Washington State Coalition Against Domestic Violence.
+Since 1997, Grant County has had eight deaths from domestic violence homicides and Adams County has had three, according to the Washington State Coalition Against Domestic Violence.

 The month of October was declared Domestic Violence Awareness Month in 1989, according to the National Child Traumatic Stress Network, as a time to acknowledge survivors and give voice to the victims.
 The name was changed to Domestic Violence Action Month a few years ago, Tapia said, reflecting a more proactive approach.